 Avoid Distracted Driving

 Truck drivers and passenger vehicle drivers should avoid driving distracted when behind the wheel.
 Smartphones, GPS systems, the radio, eating, and other passengers can all create distractions that can compromise a driver’s safety behind the wheel.
 When driving, it’s important to stay focused and alert to avoid a crash.
 These and other distractions can take the driver’s attention off the road, potentially leading to a collision.

 Leave Room and Manage Speed

 When driving, it’s important to leave plenty of room between your car and other vehicles, including large trucks.
 Leaving space between vehicles on the road allows for more time to adjust or come to a full stop in case an accident happens.
 Because of this, driver speed should also be adequately managed.
 Because trucks are so large, speeding propels the mass of a truck forward much more quickly than a passenger vehicle.
 It’s important for all drivers on the road to leave a good amount of room between their vehicle and those around them and to pay attention to how fast they are driving.

 Houston, Texas Trucking Accident Attorneys

 Unfortunately, trucking accidents can happen at any time on busy Texas roads and highway systems.
-Because these accidents can be so devastating and involve many different parties, it’s important to work with an experienced truck accident attorney to hold the negligent parties accountable.
+Because these accidents can be so devastating and involve many different parties, it’s important to work with an experienced Houston truck accident attorney to hold the negligent parties accountable.
 At Ramsey Law Group, we have extensive experience helping clients get the maximum amount to which they are entitled after a trucking accident.
-We have the resources and skill to see a case through, no matter how long it lasts.
+We have the resources and skills to see a case through, no matter how long it lasts.
 If your or someone you know has been involved in an accident with a commercial truck, contact us today for a free consultation.